Bible Reading: Genesis chapters 6-9

 The use of the universal terms ‘all’ and ‘whole’ in Genesis 7v19-20 emphasises that every mountain under the entire heavens was covered with water, and lest there should still be any doubt in the reader’s mind the concluding clause ‘and the mountains were covered’ is added.

 The mountains were covered to a depth of at least 15 cubits (Genesis 7v20).
-As water seeks its own level, and every mountain under the entire heavens was covered with water to a depth of at lest 15 cubits, how was it not a global flood?
+As water seeks its own level, and every mountain under the entire heavens was covered with water to a depth of at least 15 cubits, how was it not a global flood?

 Genesis 7v21-24 very strongly emphasises that every person, land animal, and bird not in the Ark was drowned in this great global flood.